bradleymackey/adguard-filters/README.md

-# AdGuard YouTube Filter
+# AdGuard Filters

-This *just* blocks YouTube.
+You might find these helpful, mainly to stop distractions.

-All of YouTube.
+## Filters

-You should use it if YouTube is distracting you from working!
+- `youtube.txt`: stops you from watching YouTube videos